LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/Android-user-guide.md

 Return conversation to the queue
 Agent managers can review conversations of their team, and filter by status or specific agent.
 Managers (Admins) can join conversations to actively participate.
+Live Video Calls
+Predefined Content
+Photo sharing.

 ## Future Capabilities
 In the future the following functionality will added:
-- Live video calls
 - Tablet version
-- Photos, videos & file sharing
+- Videos & file sharing
 - Structured content
 - Secure forms
 - Multi send back to queue